 4. Return all forms on time and personally to the NHS advisor.

-If a student has any , they will need to explain how they have learned from their incident.
+5. If a student has any substance or major school violations, they will need to explain how they have learned from their incident.

 Completion of these forms does not guarantee membership.
 Once a student has submitted an application, the high school teaching staff will have an opportunity to evaluate him/her in the four National Honor Society pillars.
 The staff’s recommendation along with the application is taken to the five-member NHS faculty council, who will then make the final decisions about student membership.